Redox Metabolism Shared Resource Facility (RM SRF)

 Before the RM SRF can begin work, researchers are required to complete the online RM SRF Sample Submission Form and the RM SRF Biosafety Questionnaire via iLab.
 Both forms may be accessed by visiting the iLab page.

-If you experience any problems trying to submit your service request to iLab, contact Mr. Michael Alstott for troubleshooting.
+If you experience any problems trying to submit your service request to iLab, contact Dr. Savita Sharma or Mr. Michael Alstott for troubleshooting.

 NOTE: RM SRF services cannot be initiated without a researcher account number and authorization within the iLab submission form.